• Skip to primary navigation

 • Tweet

-Healthy Baking Recipes, Recipes, Snack Recipes
+Healthy Dairy Free Recipes, Healthy Gluten-free Recipes, Recipes, Snack Recipes

 About Tammy Overhoff

 Hi, I’m Tammy Overhoff, a busy mom, wife, and entrepreneur.
 I am the owner, author, and recipe developer here at Organize Yourself Skinny.
 Since 2011 Organize Yourself Skinny has become a trusted resource for clean eating recipes to meal prep, reviews, and lifestyle hacks to help you fit healthy habits and routines into your busy schedule.
-I’m the author of the Organize Yourself Skinny eBook & 30-day Workbook Bundle.
+Check out my online shop Reset & Flourish for all of my eBooks, Guides, and Bundles!

 Reader Interactions